This is surgery to remove the larynx, more commonly known as the voice box. In some cases, a partial laryngectomy may be possible.

 Be sure to discuss these risks with your doctor before the surgery.

-Your doctor may do the following: Physical examLaryngoscopy—the use of a long, thin, lighted tube called a laryngoscope to examine the larynx
+Your doctor may do the following: Physical examLaryngoscopy—the use of a long, thin, lighted tube to examine the larynx

 Radiation or chemotherapy—to treat cancer